nhm-usgs/prms/projects/README.txt

 6. glacier_models: Two models are provided for illustrative purposes of the glacier dynamics simulation method (in Van Beusekom and Viger, 2015)and for educational purposes only.

+7. sagehen_restart: This is the sagehen model described in sample problem 1 to demonstrate the use of the restart option with 16 simulations.
+The first simulation runs the entire simulation period from October 1, 1980, through January 30, 1984.
+This simulation provides results for the entire simulation period.
+PRMS is then run 15 additional times to reproduce the restart simulations.
+The first of these simulations is the 'hindcast' simulation, which runs from October 1, 1980, through September 1, 1983.
+   Note that for this run, the simulation 'end_time' has been reset to '1983,9,1,0,0,0' in the batch file; several other input control parameters also are reset on the command lines in prms.bat for this and each of the subsequent runs.

 References: